 Some add ons require a certain server configuration (extending timeout limits, installing certain packages etc).
 Any prerequisites will be listed on the individual add on page.
 We are happy to advise on this further but hold no responsibility regarding the hosting package you’re using and have no control this.

 We also will not be responsible for any breakages as a result of updating functionality.
 We try our best to not make changes which might effect existing sites but sometimes, with a plugin this size, it is inevitable.
-In these scenarios we will post a blog about upcoming changes to make you aware, this in turn will appear on your WordPress dashboard.
-We will also display a notice on the ‘Plugins’ page before you choose to update.
 We always recommend taking a backup before any updates and won’t be liable for re-doing any functionality that’s been lost as a result of not backing up first.

 We do not offer phone support.

-The Live Chat feature on our website is also only for pre-sales related matters/questions, not support.
+The Live Chat feature on our website, if enabled, is also only for pre-sales related matters/questions, not support.

-Users with a license key will receive a response within 1-2 business days at the latest, though we’ll endeavour to respond within just a couple of hours.
+Users with a license key, we’ll do our best to get a response to you within 1-2 business days, though we’ll endeavour to respond as soon as possible.
 A ‘business day’ is classed as 9am-5pm Monday-Friday.

 For users without a license key we’ll still gladly offer support, however there is no guarantee on when you’ll get a response.
 It depends on the level of support currently being experienced, how many queries are pending from users with license keys, and the nature of your enquiry.